 California Lutheran University

 California Lutheran University is located half-way between Los Angeles and Santa Barbara.
 It offers an average class size of 15 students and prioritizes sustainability on campus by encouraging students to recycle, conserve and reuse resources.
 The university has a wide range of undergraduate majors, degree completion programs and graduate degree programs in fields such as multimedia, environmental science, history pedagogy, German, clinical psychology and educational leadership.
 Students can invest in their spiritual lives by participating in chapel, worship services and student organizations, like FCA, Lord of Life and College Life.
-In 2017, the NCES reported that the university had a little over 2,960 undergraduate students.
+In 2018, the NCES reported that the university had 3,059 undergraduate students.

 Muhlenberg College is an undergraduate institution in Pennsylvania that offers degree programs in subjects such as dance, film studies, anthropology, computer science, neuroscience and public health.
 Students on campus wishing to further develop their spiritual lives can attend chapel and worship services or participate in the Muhlenberg College Gospel Choir, Interfaith Connections or Disciplemakers.
-According to the NCES, the school had close to 2,370 students in 2017.
-Students benefit from the school's 11:1 student-to-faculty ratio, 160 study abroad opportunities and more than 100 student organizations on campus, per the school's website.
+According to the NCES, the school had 2,340 students in 2018.
+Students benefit from the school's 10:1 student-to-faculty ratio, 160 study abroad opportunities and more than 100 student organizations on campus, per the school's website.

 Augustana College in Illinois helps students grow spiritually through Wednesday Night Chapel, spring break service projects and student religious organizations, like FCA, Christians United for Israel and Harvest Bible Chapel Augustana Small Group.
-The undergraduate college had close to 2,650 students in 2017, per the NCES.
+The undergraduate college had 2,543 students in 2018, per the NCES.
 The school provides each student with $2,000 that they can put toward a study abroad, research or internship experience.
 Students on campus may also participate in one of the school's 13 music ensembles.
 The college offers 90 different majors, including pre-pharmacy, art and graphic design, astronomy, Japanese and mathematics.

 Concordia College at Moorhead